 The casing pipe and any curbing, frost pipe or pump house structure shall be removed to a depth of 4 feet below the ground surface and shall be capped by c.
-Aa minimum of one foot of scaling materialsbentonite pellets, graded bentonite, neat cement, sand cement grout or concrete shall be placed where the casing, curbing, frost pit, or pump house structure is removed.
-The scaling materialseap shall extend six6 or more inches beyond the outside diameter of the top of the remaining well casing and shall terminate three feet below the ground surface.
-The remaining three feet (below the ground surface) shall then be backfilled with soil and graded so that surface water is directed away from the abandoned well location.
+A^a minimum of one1 foot of scaling materialsbentonite pellets, graded bentonite, neat cement, sand cement grout or concrete shall be placed where the casing, curbing, frost pit, or pump house structure is removed.
+The scaling materialseep shall extend six6 or more inches beyond the outside diameter of the top of the remaining well casing and shall terminate three3 feet below the ground surface.
+The remaining three3 feet (below the ground surface) shall then be backfilled with soil and graded so that surface water is directed away from the abandoned well location.